 Only two non-nicotine, prescription treatments for smoking cessation are currently available in the United States; "varenicline" (formerly marketed by Pfizer as Chantix) and "bupropion" (formerly marketed by GlaxoSmithKline as Zyban).
 Both are currently available as generic formulations.
 Varenicline requires a three-month treatment period and bupropion is recommended for a period between seven and 12 weeks.
 While both have been proven effective in aiding smoking cessation, they are also associated with significant side effects and early discontinuations from treatment.
 Varenicline's labeling indicates elevated instances of nausea, abnormal dreams, constipation, flatulence, and vomiting may be experienced by varenicline-treated patients compared to placebotreated patients, and bupropion's product label discloses potential adverse reactions including insomnia, rhinitis, dry mouth, dizziness, nervous disturbance, anxiety, nausea, constipation, arthralgia and seizures.
+Both varenicline and buproprion have warning and precautions for neuropsychiatric adverse events, including suicidal ideations.
 High uptake into the brain combined with activity at "off target" receptors could be responsible for varenicline's adverse event profile.